Gastroesophageal Reflux Disease (GERD) (cont.)

 Certain foods are known to reduce the pressure in the lower esophageal sphincter and thereby promote reflux.
 These foods should be avoided and include:

 Fatty foods (which should be decreased) and smoking (which should be stopped) also reduce the pressure in the sphincter and promote reflux.

 In addition, patients with GERD may find that other foods aggravate their symptoms.
 Examples are spicy or acid-containing foods, like citrus juices, carbonated beverages, and tomato juice.
-These foods should also be avoided.
+These foods should also be avoided if they provoke symptoms.

 Viewers share their comments

 GERD - Proton Pump Inhibitors Question: If your GERD symptoms were not relieved by treatment with proton pump inhibitors, did you find other effective treatments?

 GERD - Diet Question: What diet and lifestyle changes have you made to improve your GERD and heartburn?

 GERD - Causes Question: Do you know what caused your GERD?
 Please discuss your experience with GERD.

 GERD - Complications Question: Did you experience any complications with your GERD?
 What were they?

 GERD - Diagnosis Question: How did your doctors arrive at a diagnosis of GERD?